Best practices for securing PaaS databases in Azure

-- Supports ADFS (domain federation) or native user/password authentication for a local Azure AD without domain synchronization.
+- Supports domain federation with Active Directory Federation Services (ADFS) or native user/password authentication for a local Azure AD without domain synchronization.

 - Supports connections from SQL Server Management Studio that use Active Directory Universal Authentication, which includes Multi-Factor Authentication (MFA).
 MFA includes strong authentication with a range of easy verification options — phone call, text message, smart cards with pin, or mobile app notification.
-For more information, see SSMS support for Azure AD MFA with SQL Database and SQL Data Warehouse.
+For more information, see Universal Authentication with SQL Database and SQL Data Warehouse.